hpfxd/PandaSpigot/README.md

 Building, patching, and compiling are all done through the main `panda` script.

-PandaSpigot can be built by running `./panda build`, and you will find the final Paperclip jar in `paperclip.jar`
+PandaSpigot can be built by running `./panda jar`, and you will find the final Paperclip jar in `paperclip.jar`

 ## Contributing
 You can mostly follow [Paper's contributing guide](https://github.com/PaperMC/Paper/blob/ver/1.16.5/CONTRIBUTING.md), just remember: